run-ai/docs/docs/developer/overview-developer.md

 Below is a diagram of the Run:ai API Architecture.
 A developer may:

-1. Access the control plane via the _Administrator API_.
+1. Access the control plane via the _Control Plane API_.
 2. Access any one of the GPU clusters via _Cluster API_.
 3. Access cluster metrics via the _Metrics API_.

 ![api architecture image](img/api-architecture.png)

-## Administrator API
+## Control Plane API

 Add, delete, modify and list Run:ai meta-data objects such as Projects, Departments, Users, and more.

 The API is provided as REST and is accessible via the control plane endpoint.

-For more information see [Administrator REST API](admin-rest-api/overview.md).
+For more information see [Control Plane REST API](admin-rest-api/overview.md).

 ## Cluster API